 2. True End-to-End Mass Customisation

-The Industry 4.0 term ‘Lot size of one’ is everything but new in B2B manufacturing, especially for Manufacturing-as-a-Service businesses.
-However, streamlining and simplifying Configure-to-Order (CTO) and Engineering-to-Order (ETO) business processes remains a hot topic in 2020.
-Business and IT are constantly challenged to improve efficiencies, zero out errors and especially to grow new sales and customer engagement channels.
+The Industry 4.0 term ‘Lot size of one’ is everything but new in B2B manufacturing.
+Especially for Manufacturing-as-a-Service businesses.
+However, streamlining and simplifying Configure-to-Order (CTO) and Engineering-to-Order (ETO) business processes remains a hot topic today.
+Business and IT are constantly challenged to improve efficiencies, zero out errors, and especially, create new sales and customer engagement channels.

 3. 360 Degree Account Insights - the Mashed-Up Enterprise